WEBSITE OF THE PORTEOUS RESEARCH PROJECT

 Six British companies were ranged at intervals along the course of the Nyogane Donga river, together with the Natal Native Contingent (NNC), below the Nqutu Heights plateau.
 The Zulu forces broke through their defences through sheer force of numbers, and on the orders of the camp commander the British spread out around the camp perimeter.

-'A' Company was commanded by Porteous (although some sources say he was in temporary command of 'E' Company).
+'A' Company was commanded by Porteous (some sources say he was in temporary command of 'E' Company).
 Regardless, they initially stood their ground against overwhelming force of Zulus, but were eventually overrun.

 At Isandlwana, the British suffered their worst defeat ever in the history of their Colonial warfare: the casualties amounted to 907 white soldiers and 471 of the 800 black soldiers fighting on the side of the British, a total of 1329 men.